ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Microsoft Defender for Endpoint (formally Defender Advanced Threat Protection) extends the standard Microsoft Defender capabilities to provide additional reporting, pre-breach protection, post-breach detection, automation, and response.
 Microsoft Defender for Endpoint does not require an agent on the endpoint or any on-premises infrastructure, instead it leverages Microsoft's cloud platform.
 A single dashboard allows administrators to monitor the compliance and security of all Defender-enabled devices, as well as providing ISO27001 certified Endpoint Detection and Response (EDR) functionality.

+Defender for Endpoint also provides the following capabilities:

+* Threat and vulnerability management - discovery of vulnerabilities resulting from missing patches and misconfigurations.
+* Attack surface reduction - enforcement of exploit mitigation techniques.
+* Network protection - expanding on SmartScreen to block HTTP(S) with low reputation scores.
+* Web protection - including web threat protection and content filtering using web categories.

 Microsoft Defender for Endpoint can be configured with the following options:

 * Data Retention Period - Data Retention Period defines how long gathered telemetry data is stored and available for use in online reporting.